-College of Health Sciences 179
+College of Health Sciences 186

 Residency 18 hours

 EDUC 470 Residency I 6

 EDUC 480 Residency II 11

 EDUC 493 Capstone Assessment 1

-General Elective es 1 hours

-Total minimum hours required for degree 120 hours

 In order to be officially and fully admitted to Teacher Education, ALL teacher candidates must meet and pass all sections of PRAXIS I (CORE) - Reading, Writing, and Math OR meet the WVDE approved exemptions for CORE.
 It is critical that teacher candidates check their Degree Works audit and speak with their academic advisors to see if they meet CORE exemptions.